leoll2/UDPDK/README.md

 ```
 From the menu, do the following:
 1. Compile for your specific arch, usually `x86_64-native-linuxapp-gcc`
-2. Load the `igb` module
+2. Load the `vfio` module
 3. Configure hugepages (e.g. 1024M for each NUMA node)
-4. Bind the NIC to igb driver, specifying its PCI address
+4. Bind the NIC to vfio driver, specifying its PCI address

 ### inih